How I Moved Open Rates from 9% to 26 %, Click Rates From 0.3% to 2.5%

 Summarize the email in the first paragraph

 In marketing, a great open rate is 18%, while a great click rate is 3%.
 For the longest time, my open rates were high while my click rates remained in the dumps of 0.3% and 0.7%.
 I could not figure out why people were opening but not clicking.
 So I did my research and I found out that people want a summary of what’s in the email, with hyperlinks.
 So I provided a summary and the click rate moved to 1.2%, 2,1%, and 2.8%.
 Fatherly summarizes by having In This Issue before digging deep into the stories in the email body.
-Busy people look at the first paragraph while people with more time look at the body.
+Busy people look at the first paragraph while people with more time looking at the body.
 It serves everyone.

 Medium’s daily digest has a Today’s Highlights where they include a captivating one-line message from each article.
 It’s another way to summarize.
 Medium membership summarizes by weaving their hyperlinked articles into a story.
 It works.
 Whatever you do, summarize.